dmitrizagidulin/computingjoy.com/posts-published/2016-05-01-nginx-letsencrypt.md

   -d test.example.com
 ```

-Several of things to notice here:
+Several things to notice here:

 * This generates the certificates in `/etc/letsencrypt/live/example.com/` (the `live` directory actually contains symlinks to the latest generated certificates)
 * The link to the latest certs becomes relevant later, since you'll need to [renew](https://certbot.eff.org/docs/using.html#renewal) your certs every 90 days.